Lapin0t/phd-manuscript/main/02_games.typ

 #nm[Levy] and #nm[Staton]~#mcite(<LevyS14>).
 The rest of the chapter is
 organized as follows.

-- In @sec-levy-staton, I reconstruct Paul Levy and Sam Staton's notion of game and of coalgebraic transition system.
+- In @sec-levy-staton, we reconstruct #nm[Levy] and #nm[Staton]'s notion of game and of coalgebraic transition system.
-- In @sec-itree, I introduce _indexed interaction trees_, a novel generalization of interaction trees adapted to the above notion of games.
+- In @sec-itree, we introduce _indexed interaction trees_, a novel generalization of interaction trees adapted to the above notion of games.
-- In @sec-bisim, I define their bisimilarity together with powerful reasoning principles based on a lattice-theoretic fixed point construction.
+- In @sec-bisim, we define their bisimilarity together with powerful reasoning principles based on a lattice-theoretic fixed point construction.
-- In @sec-itree-monad, I give a little bit of structure to indexed interaction tree, lifted from the non-indexed setting.
+- In @sec-itree-monad, we give a little bit of structure to indexed interaction tree, mostly lifted from the non-indexed setting.
-- In @sec-iter I develop upon the theory of iteration operators, providing a novel _eventually guarded iteration_, applicable to the delay monad~#mcite(<Capretta05>), but also to indexed and non-indexed interaction trees.
+- In @sec-iter we develop upon the theory of iteration operators, providing a novel _eventually guarded iteration_, applicable to indexed interaction trees but also to the delay monad~#mcite(<Capretta05>) and to non-indexed interaction trees.

 == #nm[Levy] & #nm[Staton] Games <sec-levy-staton>